BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 ![ivar_multiqc](../docs/images/ivar_multiqc.png)

 ## Statistics
 The most important results of the MultiQC report can be found in a comma separated values (csv) file (summary_variants_metrics_mqc.csv) with the most important statistics.
-This file contains the followitn columns:
+This file contains the following columns:

 - Sample: Sample name
 - # Input reads: Number of raw reads before trimming